MohammedAldarwish/ecommerce-backend/README.md

 - Django
 - Django REST Framework
-- SQLite (you can switch to PostgreSQL/MySQL)
+- MySql (you can switch to PostgreSQL/SQLite)
 - Token Authentication

 ## ⚠️ Notes